vnctaing/blog/_posts/2016-04-10-react-an-other-hype-framework.md

 ---
 layout: post
-title: React.js: just an another hype JavaScript framework ?
+title: React.js just an another hype JavaScript framework ?
+feature-img: "img/react.jpg"
 ---

 *React v.15.x has been just released (cuz fuck semver, we are Facebook.).
 I saw an opportunity to explain what is React.
 Few months back, I started programming and heard about React.
 I asked on Reddit : [Why React is awesome](https://www.reddit.com/r/javascript/comments/3hs4io/why_react_is_awesome/).*

-# React.js: just an another hype JavaScript framework ? written by a junior dev

 *TL;DR : If you are starting to develop a complex app, React might be a painkiller for you and your team.*

 React is a popular library that let your create reusable component in JavaScript, it was open-sourced by Facebook in 2013, since then it got a lot of popularity.
 But isn't it just an other hype framework ?

-## How is it different from other JavaScript Framework ?
+# How is it different from other JavaScript Framework ?

 ### Other JavaScript frameworks